Wilson loops and its correlators with chiral operators in $\mathcal{N}=2, 4$ SCFT at large $N$: Correlators between the WL and chiral operators

 As it is clear from (\ref{Wfund}), the expectation value of the deformed WL with the potential (\ref{pot-fuc}) appears to be a generating function of connected correlators of non-normal ordered chiral primary operators with the WL in the undeformed gauge theory, in particular,

 $W^{(1)}$ counts all diagrams with one $n$-point vertex generated by the WL.
-In order to calculate the correlator between the WL and the normal ordered chiral operators corresponding to $\left< :\tr a^n: \tr e^a \right>$, one needs to subtract from $W^{(1)}$ all contributions given by the diagrams where some of the legs coming out of the $n$-point vertex are contracted among themselves and leave only the diagrams with propagators starting from the $n$-point vertex and ending on the WL.
+As it follows from (\ref{norm}), in order to calculate the average $\left< :\tr a^n: \tr e^a \right>$, one needs to subtract from $W^{(1)}$ all contributions given by the diagrams where some of the legs coming out of the $n$-point vertex are contracted among themselves and leave only the diagrams with propagators starting from the $n$-point vertex and ending on the WL.
 Taking into account that every propagator gives a factor $\lambda/4$, one can write

 The coefficients $B^n_l$ are the ratios of the number of planar diagrams with $l$ self-contractions in the $n$-point vertex and $(n-2l)$ legs connecting the vertex with the WL to the number of planar diagrams with a $(n-2l)$-point vertex without self-contractions.
 In order to find the coefficients $B^n_l$ let us introduce the quantities $K_r(m)$ standing for the number of ways in which the legs of a $(2m+r)$-point vertex can have $m$ self-contractions and leave $r$ external legs (staying planar).
 With the help of Appendix A one finds